Aczel-Mendler Bisimulations in a Regular Category: Aczel-Mendler Bisimulations, in Regular Categories

 \subsubsection{I-Category of Bisimulations, under the Axiom of Choice}

-We show now that AM-bisimulations behave well under the regular axiom of choice: \begin{prop} Assume that $\CC$ has the regular axiom of choice, that is, every regular epi is split, and that $F$ preserves weak pullbacks.
-Then the following is an I-category in the sense of \cite{freyd90}, denoted by $\Bis{F}$: \begin{itemize} \item objects are coalgebras on $F$, \item morphisms are AM-bisimulations, \item $\sqsubseteq$, identities, composition, and $(\_)^\dagger$ are defined as in $\Rel{\CC}$. \end{itemize} That is, diagonals are AM-bisimulations, and AM-bisimulations are closed under composition and inverse. \end{prop}
+We show now that AM-bisimulations behave well under the regular axiom of choice. \begin{defi} A category has the regular axiom of choice if every regular epi is split. \end{defi} \begin{prop} Assume that $\CC$ has the regular axiom of choice and that $F$ preserves weak pullbacks.
+Then the following is an I-category in the sense of \cite{freyd90}, denoted by $\Bis{F}$: \begin{itemize} \item objects are coalgebras on $F$, \item morphisms are AM-bisimulations, \item $\sqsubseteq$, identities, composition, and $(\_)^\dagger$ are defined as in $\Rel{\CC}$. \end{itemize}